mfumagalli/Copenhagen/Files/day2a.md

 To compute FST/PBS we first need to estimate the marginal and joint sites frequency spectra for our populations.

 -------------------------------

-**IMPORTANT NOTE**: Please skim this part if already covered during other practicals BUT be sure to run the commands as you will need these output files to perform the remaining analyses.

 One of the most important aspect of data analysis for population genetics is the estimate of the Site Frequency Spectrum (SFS).
 SFS records the proportions of sites at different allele frequencies.
 It can be folded or unfolded, and the latter case implies the use of an outgroup species to define the ancestral state.